Joshua-D-Gordon/OS/README.md

 Running the myunzip file to decompressor-decryptor the myunzip file: <br />
 <img width="369" alt="image" src="https://github.com/Joshua-D-Gordon/OS/assets/99357654/f770ea93-b43c-4482-8f81-97185cac1d1f">
 <br />
-To run the myunzip command you we send only the name of the file (Without the .gpg).
+To run the myunzip command, we send only the name of the file (Without the .gpg).

 <br />
 <br />